pippinbarr/cart263-2021/topics/the-webpage/dom-overview.md

 We use `document` to access and manipulate the DOM and thus the active webpage!

-**Note** how we didn't write our code in any kind of special function like `setup()` or similiar.
-Because our script is loaded at the **end** of the webpage, we're able to just execute our code right away, outside any functions!
+**Note** how we didn't write our code in any kind of special function like `setup()` or similar.
+Because our script is loaded at the **end** of the webpage, we're able to execute our code right away, outside any functions!

-If we want to, we can still use a function:
+If it feels better, you can still use a function:

 ```javascript
 setup();